 Entrepreneurship – the fundamental question for economists and business theorists alike.

-A bit of a lull, but considerable progress on preparing for a Special Issue on Frank Knight.
+A bit of a lull, but major progress on the Special Issue on Frank Knight.
+We’re off to the races.

-Aside from this Knight-oriented research program, there are now two Cambridge Elements lists under way – business strategy AND business history.
+Aside from the ever ongoing Knight-oriented research, there are now two Cambridge Elements lists under way – business strategy AND business history.